 Once an application has been submitted and the correct application fee has been paid, the Treasurer has 30 days to consider the application and to make a decision ("Review Period"), and a further 10 calendar days to give notice of the decision.
 The Review Period can be extended by up to a further 90 days by an interim order.

-In addition to this interim order, the Treasurer also has the power to unilaterally extend a decision period by up to 90 days without providing reason to the applicant (and without the need to issue an interim order or seek the consent of the applicant).
+In addition to this interim order, the Treasurer also has the power to unilaterally extend a decision period by up to 90 days wthout providing approval is required for the application fee details with a